Olex2/Olex2Manual/commands/pack.md

 >A Wbox

 >B Packs the volume of the structure inside a 3D selection box.
 You can select 3 atoms and type `CODE sel wbox` to create a box around just that part of the structure.
-To keep already shown box around atoms and work on another part of the structure, use the `CODE -c` option.
+To keep already shown box around atoms and work on another part of the structure, use the $-c$ option.

->A R
+>A r

 >B Packs fragments within radius r of the selected atom(s) or the centre of gravity of the asymmetric unit.